No Filter Boxing: Behind the scenes as Joe Joyce finishes Carlos TakamJul 26

 Over the course of one action-packed evening, we’ll bring you two unmissable heavyweight main events featuring Daniel Dubois vs Joe Joyce and Mike Tyson vs Roy Jones Jr.

-BT Sport is the home of the heavyweights this month as we broadcast a week of unmissable boxing featuring some of the sport’s most iconic names.
+BT Sport is the home of the heavyweights this month as we broadcast some unmissable boxing featuring some of the sport’s most iconic names.

-A potential world title shot will moved within tantalising range for the victor amid the context of a heavyweight championship scene that looks set for a shake-up in 2021.
+A potential world title shot will move within tantalising range for the victor amid the context of a heavyweight championship scene that looks set for a shake-up in 2021.

 A former four-weight world champion, Jones Jr last fought as recently as 2018 and will be confident he can tame the legend of Tyson when the pair trade leather in an unmissable eight-round exhibition fight exclusively live on BT Sport Box Office HD.